KarrLab/obj_tables/docs/migration.rst

 Migration concepts
 ----------------------------------------------
-Object Model migration avoids the large and tedious manual effort that's needed when a schema is changed and multiple data files use the schema to define their structure.
+Object Model migration avoids the potentially large, tedious and error-prone manual effort that's needed when a schema is changed and multiple data files use the schema to define their structure.

-Migration assumes that data files that are migrated and the schemas that define their structure are stored in Git repositories.
+Migration assumes that data files whare are migrated and the schemas that define their structure are stored in Git repositories.
 The repository storing the data files is called the *data repo* while the repository containing the schema is the *schema repo*.
 While these are typically distinct repositories, migration also supports the situation in which